POST

 Before sending a message, you need to determine who should receive it.
 OneSignal offers three targeting options:

-1. Aliases & Subscription IDs: Send messages to specific users using unique identifiers such as external ids, OneSignal IDs, custom aliases, or subscription IDs
+1. Aliases & Subscription IDs: Send messages to specific users using unique identifiers such as External ID (recommended), OneSignal ID, custom alias, or subscription ID.

 2. Segments: Target predefined user groups based on attributes and behavior.